tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

    While vulnerabilities like the "Unbindable Kemmy Schmidt" attack {{BIND}} demonstrate the risks of manipulating expanded private keys in environments lacking hardware-backed protections, these attacks generally assume an adversary has some level of control over the expanded key format.
 However, in a hardware-backed protcted environment, where private keys are typically protected from such manipulation, the primary motivation for storing the seed rather than the expanded key is not directly tied to mitigating "Kemmy" attacks.

    The ML-DSA and ML-KEM private key formats, as specified in {{?I-D.ietf-lamps-dilithium-certificates}} and {{?I-D.ietf-lamps-kyber-certificates}}, represent the private key using a seed from which the expanded private key is derived.
 While these formats rely on the seed for key generation, an constrained cryptographic module may choose to store the expanded private key to avoid the additional computation required for running KeyGen.

    This choice between storing the seed or the expanded private key has direct implications on performance, as key derivation incurs additional computation.
 The impact of this overhead varies depending on the algorithm.
 For instance, ML-DSA key generation, which primarily involves polynomial operations using the Number Theoretic Transform (NTT) and hashing, is computationally efficient compared to other post-quantum schemes.
 In contrast, SLH-DSA key generation requires constructing a Merkle tree and multiple calls to Winternitz One-Time Signature (WOTS+) key generation, making it significantly slower due to the recursive hash computations involved.
 Designers of constrained systems must carefully balance storage efficiency and computational overhead based on system requirements and operational constraints.
 While constrained systems employ various key storage strategies, the decision to store full private keys or only seeds depends on design goals, performance considerations, and standards compliance (e.g., PKCS#11).

    A challenge arises when importing an existing private key into a system designed to store only seeds.
 When a user attempts to import an already expanded private key, there is a mismatch between the key format used internally (seed-based) and the expanded private key.
 This issue arises because the internal format is designed for efficient key storage by deriving the private key from the seed, while the expanded private key is already fully computed.
 As NIST has not defined a single private key format for PQC algorithms, this creates a potential gap in interoperability.

    If the seed is not securely stored at the time of key generation, it is permanently lost because the process of deriving an expanded key from the seed relies on a one-way cryptographic function.
-This one-way function is designed to ensure that the expanded private key can be deterministically derived from the seed, but the reverse operation, deriving the original seed from the expanded key, is computationally infeasible.
+This one-way function is designed to ensure that the expanded private key can be deterministically derived from the seed, but the reverse operation, deriving the original seed from the expanded key is computationally infeasible.

 ### Efficient Key Derivation

    When storing only the seed in a constrained cryptographic module, it is crucial that the device is capable of deriving the private key efficiently whenever required.
 However, it is important to note that constantly re-deriving the private key for every cryptographic operation may introduce significant performance overhead.
 In scenarios where performance is a critical consideration, it may be more efficient to store the expanded private key directly instead of only the seed.
+Higher quality implementations may also retain (cache) recently-used or frequently-used private keys to avoid the computational overhead and delay of deriving the private key from the seed with each request.

    The key derivation process, such as ML-KEM.KeyGen_internal for ML-KEM or similar functions for other PQC algorithms, must be implemented in a way that can securely operate within the resource constraints of the device.
 If using the seed-only model, the derived private key should only be temporarily held in memory during the cryptographic operation and discarded immediately after use.
 However, storing the expanded private key may be a more practical solution in time-sensitive applications or for devices that frequently perform cryptographic operations.